SCalwas/DoctorFill/README.md

 destination then passes them to the Doctor Fill web application.
 Every time you start a new dev session, you must set up this intermediary.

 The intermediate URL is stored in the smeeio_url.txt file.
+Copy the URL address.
-Copy the URL address and enter it on the following command line.
+At a command prompt, enter the URL and run the following command line.

 ```
 smee -u <smeeURL>